-10. Definition of National Security
+9. Definition of National Security

-Section 5 of the SoCI Act defines national security as "Australia's defence, security or international relations".
+Section 5 of the SOCI Act defines national security as "Australia's defence, security or international relations".
 This definition is broad and does not limit national security to any specific activities.
-However, the definition of national security is key to the operation of the Bill, including the rule-making powers, the Ministerial declaration powers and the far-reaching directions powers.
-Importantly, the Explanatory Document to the Bill cites national security concerns as the primary reason for exempting the Ministerial authorisations under Part 3A of the Bill from judicial review under the Administrative Decisions Judicial Review Act 1977.6
+However, the definition of national security is key to the operation of the draft legislation, including the rule-making powers, the Ministerial declaration powers and the far-reaching directions powers.
+Importantly, the Explanatory Document cites national security concerns as the primary reason for exempting the Ministerial authorisations under Part 3A of the draft legislation from judicial review under the Administrative Decisions Judicial Review Act 1977.4

 Given the wide scope of the current national security definition and the intrusive nature of the powers (and attendant penalties for non-compliance), we urge Government to adopt a more narrow definition which ties national security to specific activities, conducts and interests.
 The current definition of national security under section 90.4 of the Criminal Code Act 1995 might provide a useful approach.
-Alternatively, it is also worth noting that section 5 of the SoCI Act already includes a definition of security which references the definition of the
+Alternative, it is also worth noting that section 5 of the SOCI Act already includes a definition of security which references the definition of the Australian Security Intelligence Organisation Act 1979 (ASIO Act).
+The latter, in turn, includes more specificity on the activities that could be considered a threat to Australia's security.
+Therefore, the ASIO Act definition of security would also be preferable to the definition of national security of section 5 of the SOCI Act.
+In fact, it is hard to see why a separate definition of national security is required given the existing (and referenced) definition of security in the ASIO Act.

-6 Department of Home Affairs, Explanatory Document, Security Legislation Amendment (Critical Infrastructure) Bill 2020, November 2020, p.
+4 Department of Home Affairs, Explanatory Document, Security Legislation Amendment (Critical Infrastructure) Bill 2020, November 2020, p.
 65